turingschool/front-end-curriculum/lessons/service-workers.md

 4. Full Page Control - the service worker has been activated and now has full control over any pages that fall under its scope

 ## Inspecting a Service Worker

+First things first ***let's work from the Incognito Window for the rest of this lesson***.
+Just trust me on this one.
+It'll be easier.

 If we actually boot up our application:

 ```bash